20 Vitamin K Foods That Should Be Part of Your Diet

-A high intake of vitamin K doesn’t normally cause any adverse effects.
+A high intake of vitamin K doesn’t usually cause any adverse effects.
 Therefore, the Food and Nutrition Board didn’t establish Tolerable Upper Intake Levels for this nutrient.
-Anyway, it is always advised not to exceed the recommended amount of this vitamin.
+Anyway, it’s always advised not to exceed the recommended amount of this vitamin.
 Also, you shouldn’t take vitamin supplements without consulting with your physician.
-Another important thing that is worth mentioning is that there is a possible interaction between vitamin K and certain medicines.
+Another important thing worth mentioning is that there is a possible interaction between vitamin K and certain medicines.

 What foods raise your INR levels?

 Some people with certain medical conditions need to be tested on how fast their blood clots.
 This test is called a prothrombin time test because prothrombin is a protein responsible for blood clotting.
 For people taking anticoagulants, like warfarin, the results of this test are expressed as the international normalized ratio (INR).

 A low INR level means that the patient is at risk of blood clots, while a high INR level means that the patient is at risk of bleeding.
 Moreover, vitamin K dosage can change how warfarin works, lowering your INR values.
 That said, you may raise your INR level by drinking large amounts of cranberry juice.
 Also, you should limit your consumption of mangos as they also can increase the INR level.

 What fruits are high in vitamin K?

 Many fruits are rich in vitamin K. Kiwi fruits are incredibly high in this nutrient, as with only one cup of this fruit, you’ll get 60% of the recommended DV.
 Avocados also have a high content of this vitamin.
 Other fruits rich in this crucial nutrient include various berries, such as blueberries and blackberries, pomegranate, and grapes.